pmeisen/js-misc/README.md

 <script src="/js/js-misc.min.js"></script>
 ```

-The different libraries are bound to the `window` instance and thus are directly available for any other script:
+The different libraries are bound to the `window` instance and are directly available for any other script:

 ```html
 <script src="/js/js-misc.min.js"></script>